wlsf82/cv/partials/BOOKS.md

 # Books I read

+- Talent Is Overrated - What Really Separates World-Class Performances from Everybody Else - by Geoff Colvin **(in-progress)**
 - A Philosophy of Software Design - by John Ousterhout
 - The Cathedral and the Bazaar - Musings on Linux and Open Source by an Accidental Revolutionary - by Eric S. Raymond
 - Kanban - Successful Evolutionary Change for Your Technology Business - by David J. Anderson